qyw7895123/Blue-Team-Note/Cysa+Note/Linix-Related.md

 * Ways to check for unexpected accounts:
   * /etc/passed and /etc/shadow, /etc/sudoers, /etc/groups
 * /etc/pam.d PAM Pluggable authentication module.
 Checking for multifactor authentication configurations.
+* Services are often started by xinetd (although newer versions of some distributions now use systemctl).
+  * For checking back doors associated with services go for /etc/xinetd.conf
+* There is no common standard for determining the age of a user account in Linux.
+Some organizations add a comment to user accounts using the -c flag for user creation to note when they are created.